lidofinance/community-staking-module/docs/src/README.md

 ```

 After that there should be artifacts in the `./artifacts/latest` directory,
-which is might be moved to the particular directory and commited
+which is might be moved to the particular directory and committed

 ```bash
 mv ./artifacts/latest ./artifacts/$CHAIN